Cyril E. King Airport: History

-Also historically the airport hosted Air Force One and Two, respectively, carrying Bill Clinton, Al Gore, and Joe Biden using Boeing 707s and later Boeing 757s.
+Historically the airport hosted Air Force One and Two, respectively, carrying Bill Clinton, Al Gore, and Joe Biden using Boeing 707s and later Boeing 757s.

 Cyril E. King Airport also hosted a number of charter jet airliners including the Boeing 757, Boeing 767 and the McDonnell Douglas DC-10.
 A new passenger terminal opened in November 1990.

 Facilities and aircraft

 Cyril E. King Airport covers an area of 280 acre which contains one asphalt paved runway (10/28) measuring 7000 × 150 ft.
 For the 12-month period ending September 30, 2017, the airport had 61,255 aircraft operations, an average of 167 per day: 58% air taxi, 14% scheduled commercial, 27% general aviation and 1% military.
 During the same period, there were 98 aircraft based at this airport: 59% multi-engine, 35% single engine, 3% helicopters, 2% jet engine and 1% ultralight.
 There is also one flight school at the airport, Ace Flight Center.
-The St. Thomas Jet Center, on the north side of the runway, handles private aviation.
+Execujet Flight Services and St. Thomas Jet Center, on the north side of the runway, handle private aviation.
 Due to the field being located next to high terrain, runway 28 has a large displaced threshold, taking up roughly 1/3 of the runway.